 If you’ve encouraged creative thinking and started reading some books, your children’s minds should be opening up to the idea of writing their own story.
 Find them a notebook and pencil which they could carry around with them to jot down ideas.
 Look around you for a few days and try to work with your children to come up with a storyline.
 Think about who the main characters could be; try and sketch them so that they become easier to describe later on.
 Where will the story take place?
 Will the story start with some action or will it start with a description of the character and setting?
 It’s good to try to map out the plot together, so that your children don’t feel too overwhelmed.
 Are they going to write a short story, or could it turn into a couple of chapters of an adventure book?
 One of my most memorable and enjoyable creative writing experiences was when I wrote “The Adventures of Lucy Leek” at the end of year 6.
 See if you can give your child this opportunity to produce something that they will remember in years to come!
 Please do let us know how you get on!

-Creative Writing Workshops:
+Creative Writing Skills: